-Mayo Clinic (Coordinating Center) in Rochester, Minnesota
+Mayo Clinic (Coordinating Center) in Rochester, MN

 The RCOE at the Mayo Clinic campus in Rochester, Minnesota is the Coordinating Center for the whole LBDA Research Centers of Excellence program.
 It is in the Department of Neurology which includes over 80 neurologists with permanent appointments to the medical staff.
 There are 12 neurology divisions, many (including the Behavioral Neurology Division) integrating subspecialty interests.
 The Department has several clinical and research laboratories.
 The Mayo Department of Neurology has a large clinical practice.
 This rich patient resource permits a broad and comprehensive range of clinical, educational, and research activities throughout the Department.